Emergency Response Plan

 - The ERT shall be called upon as deemed necessary by the emergency director.
 If required, a meeting may take place in a Command Post Center, a designated location that will, to the extent possible, be equipped with the technology and information required.
 The location will be largely dependent on the location and nature of the emergency.
 Several locations have been identified as potential Command Post Centers; said areas are the K-100 conference room, Wilson Formal Lounge, or the Facilities Conference Room.
 If necessary, an off-campus Emergency Command Center can be established at the president's house at 4100 East Avenue.
 In all other cases, the emergency director shall be responsible for instituting an effective system of communication that permits the required exchange of information.

 - The Ralph C. Wilson, Jr. Athletic Center or the Cleary Family Auditorium in Kearney Hall may be used as an emergency shelter if the residence halls are uninhabitable or if others on campus require emergency shelter.
 An alternative location for an emergency shelter can be determined based on the size and scope of the emergency and the number of persons needing shelter.

 - Where police or fire officials are involved, they have the responsibility to take jurisdiction over all activities.
-The incident coordinator shall manage the deployment of College resources.
+The incident coordinator shall manage the deployment of University resources.

-- The College's director of marketing and communications shall coordinate the College Emergency Communication Plan, including relations with the media.
-Any required College notifications or cancellations shall be reviewed with the College's director of marketing and communications and must be approved by the emergency director.
+- The University's director of marketing and communications shall coordinate the University Emergency Communication Plan, including relations with the media.
+Any required University notifications or cancellations shall be reviewed with the University's director of marketing and communications and must be approved by the emergency director.